 With water up to pressure, check sprinkler patterns.
 This can be easily done on bare earth or when crops are small.
 You can also use a drone to fly over the pivot to quickly do a check of the sprinkler package and look for leaks.
 Look for sprinklers that have smaller wetted patterns than others.
 Plugs, no-turns and watering patterns would indicate damage.
 Check pressure at the pivot point and the last sprinkler and compare to the sprinkler chart; pressure that varies from the chart by more than 10% indicates the need for attention.

 Cornering arm hydro valves

-Hydro valves are the most common method to turn off the irrigation water on cornering arm and Z-arms that are in their folded back position.
+Hydro valves are the most common method used to turn off the irrigation water on cornering arms and Z-arms that are in their folded back position.
 If valves are stuck open, you are grossly overwatering end-rows or other field edges where the arm is not deployed.
 Valves that are stuck closed will result in under watering corners of the field.
 While the machine is running, inspect sprinklers in a corner area with the arm fully deployed to make sure all sprinklers come on and in an area with the arm fully folded to see if all valves shut off.

 End gun adjustments

 Make sure you are covering every foot of planted ground possible and are not watering areas that are not cropped.
 Fine adjustments now can improve coverage area or keep you out of trouble if irrigation water ends up where it should not be.
 Avoid going overboard—higher surface and ground water levels in the spring can give a little bigger coverage area now than they will late summer.